tocoli/tocolib/README.rst

 Install
 =======

+Install this dependencies if you don't like to build them by yourself:

+    sudo apt-get install python-levenshtein python-numpy

 under Ubuntu make sure that you also have `pip3` if you like to use the library with Python 3:

     sudo apt-get install python3-pip